jxjo/PlanformCreator2/README.md

   * Xflr5
   * FLZ_vortex
   * dxf file  - for use in CAD
-* View airfoil details and edit itsproperties (tbd)
+* View airfoil and edit its properties

 Inspired and partially based on the 'Planform Creator' being part of [The Strak Machine](https://github.com/Matthias231/The-Strak-Machine) - Thanks Matthias!